reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

 ```

- A static assertion which is only valid if `{!reach} claim` always evaluates to `{!reach} true`.
+ A static assertion which is only valid if `{!rsh} claim` always evaluates to `{!rsh} true`.
 :::note
-The Reach compiler will produce a counter-example (i.e. an assignment of the identifiers in the program to falsify the `{!reach} claim`) when an invalid `{!reach} claim` is provided.
+The Reach compiler will produce a counter-example (i.e. an assignment of the identifiers in the program to falsify the `{!rsh} claim`) when an invalid `{!rsh} claim` is provided.
-It is possible to write a `{!reach} claim` that actually always evaluates to `{!reach} true`, but for which our current approach cannot prove always evaluates to `{!reach} true`; if this is the case, Reach will fail to compile the program, reporting that its analysis is incomplete.
+It is possible to write a `{!rsh} claim` that actually always evaluates to `{!rsh} true`, but for which our current approach cannot prove always evaluates to `{!rsh} true`; if this is the case, Reach will fail to compile the program, reporting that its analysis is incomplete.
 Reach will never produce an erroneous counter-example.
 :::